Pharmacy Technicians and Support Staff

 Quality

 We have a key role in ensuring trainees are in safe learning environments.
 The NHS is busy and the role of a trainee that learns on the job is essential, however the balance needs to be right, and you should be supported through your education programme.
-HEE will not stipulate how much time your trust should allocate to individual study, this should be discussed and agreed with your Educational Supervisor (ES).
+NHS England WT&E will not stipulate how much time your trust should allocate to individual study, this should be discussed and agreed with your Designated Educational Supervisor (DES).
 Remember that you are continually learning and will have direct access to a whole range of healthcare staff that can support your development.
 Ask questions and get involved.

 +